peidacai/espresso-math.github.io/_posts/2016-10-25-General-Assembly-Project05_post.md

 - Secondly, without information on the source and the method of obtaining the data, we had to assume the veracity of the data, i.e. passenger A indeed travelled with X siblings/spouse, paid $Y fare, etc.

+- Thirdly, titanic happened over a century ago.
+With advancement in technology in ship safety and higher level of education, insights and predictions from this dataset may not necessarily be relevant to disaster relief operations today.

 ### 3. Exploratory Data Analysis

 ![titanic_pairplot]({{site-url}}/images/titanic_pairplot.png)